meteorwebcomponents/synthesis/README.md

 Application Structure http://guide.meteor.com/structure.html.

-Keeps all your components in imports folder
+Keep all your components in imports folder

 You can import html using

-1. Meteor's `import './component.html';` from js files
+1. `import './component.html';` from js files

 2. `<link rel="import" href="./component.html"> `from html files